 - Bring in poinsettias and amaryllis if you’ve had them in the garden all summer.
-Both amaryllis and poinsettia require a darkened and cool storage period.
+Both amaryllis and poinsettia require a darkened and cool storage period before blooming again.

 - Continue cutting lawn at a minimum of 3” and mow in late afternoon or early evening to conserve soil moisture.
-Consider using an organic lawn fertilizer in late September.
+Consider using an organic lawn fertilizer like compost or corn gluten meal in late September.

 September in the Kitchen Garden

 - Harvest late summer and early fall fruits, including pears, apples, everbearing strawberries, and autumn raspberries.
 Keep harvesting melons, tomatoes, peppers, and other warm-season crops too.
 Potatoes are ready once the tops die back.